About Hill House B&B

 A 128-Year-Old Bed & Breakfast in the Blue Ridge Mountains

 Hill House is a highly-reviewed and award-winning, 17-year-old bed and breakfast one mile from the center of downtown Asheville.
-It was originally built as the family residence of furniture manufacturer James Hill in 1885.
-The beautiful home with the wraparound front porch between the Montford neighborhood and the Grove Park Inn is a pastiche of Queen Anne and Victorian elements common to the period.
+It was built as the residence of furniture manufacturer James Hill and his family in 1885.
+The architecturally detailed home located between the Montford neighborhood and the Grove Park Inn has a classic wraparound front porch and is a pastiche of Victorian and Queen Anne and design elements common to the late 19th century.

 For many years in the 20th century, Hill House was divided into apartment units.
 In 1995, Carol Ann Winter and Albert Ganzenhuber opened the property as Hill House Bed & Breakfast, following a lengthy renovation.
 Bill and Terry Erickson took over in 2003, and in February 2012, David Raphael Smith became the inn’s third (and current) owner.